vincentdjojo/vincentdjojo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 Startups I'm working on include ...
 LucentLife, Tap-On and FLU
 - 🌱 I’m currently learning ...
 Machine Learning
 - 👯 I’m looking to collaborate on ...
 Arduino and Raspberry PiProjects
 - 🤔 I’m looking for help with ...
 Machine Learning